Looking for a meaningful way to spend your time or just something to do? Why not consider volunteering, then?

-A no-kill animal shelter that’s home to around 700 dogs and cats, Animal Lovers League welcomes both ad-hoc and long-term volunteers, while gently reminding interested parties for the latter to be prepared to commit to less than glamorous tasks.
-Volunteer work includes showering and walking the dogs as well as the cleaning of the shelter’s facilities.
-If you’re not ready to be in it for the long haul just yet, no pressure.
-You can help ALL out in their ad-hoc events (booth manning and dog-handling, for example), or help them out with writing/photography/design based tasks!
+A no-kill animal shelter that’s home to around 700 dogs and cats, Animal Lovers League welcomes both ad-hoc and long-term volunteers while gently reminding interested parties for the latter to be prepared to commit to less than glamorous tasks.
+Volunteer work includes showering, walking the dogs, and cleaning the shelter’s facilities.
+There is no pressure if you’re not ready to be in it for the long haul.
+You can help ALL in their ad-hoc events (booth manning and dog handling, for example) or help them with writing/photography/design-based tasks!

 - Save our Street Dogs (Healing Paws Programme)

-SoSD has a variety of volunteering activities you can take part in but if you like interacting with humans and/or have a dog, why not considering the Healing Paws programme?
-You can sign up as a dog-handling volunteer or an AAA (Assisted Animal Activities) assistant, and participate in regular weekly sessions conducted in several institutions.
-Do note that dogs will have to go through an assessment to make sure that they’re a fit for the programme.
+SoSD has a variety of volunteering activities you can participate in, but if you like interacting with humans and/or having a dog, why not consider the Healing Paws programme?
+You can sign up as a dog-handling volunteer or an AAA (Assisted Animal Activities) assistant and participate in regular weekly sessions conducted in several institutions.
+Do note that dogs will have to undergo an assessment to ensure they’re a fit for the programme.

 Found something yet?
 We hope so!

-If nothing on this list is hitting the spot, however, you could try downloading the SG volunteers/SG Cares app!
+However, if nothing on this list is hitting the spot, you could try downloading the SG Volunteers/SG Cares app!

-If you’ve been wanting to volunteer but haven’t been sure how to start, the SG eCares app is an easy way to find opportunities!
+If you’ve wanted to volunteer but are unsure how to start, the SG eCares app is an easy way to find opportunities!
 If you’ve been intimidated by the idea of volunteering, let the app’s stories and inspirations tabs help you out with that, too. (: